 “We thought about a simpler theme, one that people can relate to, and also thought about which one we could have the most fun with.
 We thought this was a very playful theme, where not only do we get to think about concurrent issues, but we also get to think about other topics that we might not discuss that relate to patterns,” Brandon Shields, president and co-organizer of TEDx at VCU and senior graphic design major, said.

-TEDx at VCU was started four years ago by two students and their advisor, Dean Emeritus Joseph Seipel, the former dean of the School of the Arts, who wanted to bring TED Talks to VCU and culminate them into a conference.
+TEDx at VCU was started four years ago by two students and their advisor, Dean Emeritus Joseph Seipel, former dean of the School of the Arts.
+The goal was to bring TED Talks to VCU and culminate them into a conference.
 Since then, the organization has grown into having 12 student members with current advisor Jody Symula, the assistant dean for Student Affairs for the School of the Arts.
 The students now oversee and manage the entire conference, from conception to production.

 “I recommend [to] the student body to see TEDx at VCU not only because it’s a student-produced event, but it’s also a chance to hear from fellow students about their research, different topic areas and the things that are very important to us.
 I think it’s amazing that we have this opportunity to put our students on this platform where it might not be as readily available elsewhere,” Shields said.